Foreign Transfers (non-SEPA)

 1. From your George Business overview, select "New Order" in left-side navigation.

-Of course, you can also initiate a new order directly from one of your accounts, your account history, or by using Hey George!
+Of course, you can also start a new order directly from one of your accounts, your account history, or by using Feature Assistant.

 2. Select "Single Transfer" from the dropdown menu.

 3. As when preparing a regular SEPA transfer, select the initiating (sender) account.
 If you initiated the transfer from your account history or from within an account, then this account will be automatically selected as the initiating account.
-Then the partner/recipient (using the address book or creating a new business contact) and, of course, the amount.
+Then the partner/recipient (from the contact list or by creating a new contact) and, of course, the amount.

 • Purpose code & Purpose code category: